designstem/projects/spirals/index.md

 <caption>Basics of trigonometry and polar coordinates</caption>

-## Calculation of Polar coordinates
+## Calculation of polar coordinates

 -